nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 But don't be surprised - in a few days he will ask again to send traffic to AKS2, and you can begin the Split migration process, this time from AKS1 to AKS2.
 Now you've reached the Ultimate Kubernetes Application Solution, `Mutli Cluster Load Balancing, Active/Active, with Dynamic Split Ratios.`  No one else can do this for your team this easily, it's just Nginx!

-Cherry on top - not only can you do Split Client `outside` the Cluster with Nginx for Azure, Nginx Ingress Controller can also do Split Clients `inside` the cluster, ratios between different Services.
-You can find that example in Lab10 in the Nginx Plus Ingress Workshop :-)
+>Cherry on top - not only can you do Split Client `outside` the Cluster with Nginx for Azure, but Nginx Ingress Controller can also do Split Clients `inside` the cluster, ratios between different Services.
+You can find that example in `Lab10 in the Nginx Plus Ingress Workshop` :-)

 ### Nginx HTTP Split Clients Solutions